George Butler, 5th Marquess of Ormonde: Marriage and descendants

-Later life and death
+Later life

-In 1939 Lord and Lady Ossory were recorded as living in inner-northern London at 30 St John's Wood Park.
+In 1939 Lord and Lady Ossory were recorded as living in inner-northern London at No. 30 St John's Wood Park.
 Despite the reduced circumstances of the family, a Butler, Cook, Housemaid, Kitchenmaid, and Lady's Maid were also recorded as living at this address.

 Lord and Lady Ossory hosted a large ball at the London townhouse of the Marquess and Marchioness of Ormonde, 11 Bryanston Square, in June 1938.
-This dance was a joint coming-of-age party for their son Anthony Viscount Thurles, as well as a debutant 'coming-out' party for the daughter Lady Moyra.
-The guest list reported in newspapers at the time provides some insight into the high social standing of the Butler family, as many prominent members of British High Society during the 1930's were reported to be in attendance, including:
+This dance was a joint coming-of-age party for their son Anthony Viscount Thurles, as well as a debutante coming-out celebration for the daughter Lady Moyra.
+The guest list reported in newspapers at the time includes multiple prominent individuals from British and American High Society during the late 1930s, including American Ambassador Joseph Kennedy, Kathleen Kennedy, the-then Mistress of the Robes the Duchess of Northumberland, the the Queen's Lord Chamberlain David Ogilvy, 12th Earl of Airlie, John Spencer-Churchill, 10th Duke of Marlborough, Lord Carisbrooke, Lady Iris Mountbatten, William Wentworth-Fitzwilliam, 7th Earl Fitzwilliam, Viscount Curzon, Viscountess Coke, Major Jack and Lady Gwendoline Churchill, Clarissa Churchill, the Earl Spencer and The Hon.
+Pamela Digby.